Jrogbaaa/The-Way/docs/post-analysis.md

 ## Overview

 The Way platform includes intelligent post analysis powered by open-source Hugging Face models.
-This feature helps content creators ensure their images are suitable for social media by analyzing images for content quality and providing data-driven engagement potential estimates.
+This feature helps content creators ensure their images are suitable for social media by analyzing images for content quality and providing data-driven engagement potential estimates with specialized content pillar detection and platform-specific recommendations.

 ## Features

 - **Content Recognition**: Automatically identifies key subjects and elements in your images
+- **Content Pillar Detection**: Identifies which high-impact content categories your post belongs to
 - **Engagement Prediction**: Provides statistically-backed estimates of social media engagement potential
 - **Detailed Pros & Cons**: Offers specific strengths and weaknesses with engagement impact percentages
-- **Platform Recommendations**: Suggests optimal platforms and posting times based on content analysis
+- **Platform-Specific Recommendations**: Suggests optimal platforms and posting times based on content type
 - **Data-Driven Insights**: All recommendations are backed by engagement statistics and best practices
+- **Caption Optimization**: Advice for crafting high-performing captions with focus on first 125 characters

 ## How to Access